adaptive-learning/proso-apps/README.markdown

 	make install|reinstall

-If you want to build UI javascript, you have to run Grunt:
+If you want to build download javascript dependencies, you have to run Bower:

-	make grunt
+	make bower

 To run tests: